txus/oldterror/Readme.md

 treadmill.

-Eventually the VM will be optimized to be fast on ARM processors, but for now it compiles to both ARM and x86 architectures.
+Eventually the VM will be optimized to be fast on ARM processors, but for now it compiles to both ARM (tested on Android) and x86 architectures.
 It will also use LLVM for JIT-compiling code to native at runtime.

 Anyway, it's a work in progress! :)